-As of October 1, 2014 (implemented in EUROMOD in policy year 2015) parents can work and at the same time receive the parental benefit.
+Parents can work and at the same time receive the parental benefit.
 If a person chooses to work while receiving the parental benefit, only 30% of the benefit amount is paid.
 In Latvia it is common that a mother stays at home with a child.
 So we assume that if a woman applies for parental benefit she will not work and she will receive the full amount of the benefit.
 If a man applies for the benefit, he will continue working and he will receive 30% of the benefit (unless he is a lone father).
 We assume that the parent who can claim the highest benefit applies for it.
 Therefore, in EUROMOD we assign the benefit to a mother if her previous earnings exceed 30% of the father's previous earnings.

-Starting from October 1, 2014 (implemented in EUROMOD in policy year 2015), a recipient of the benefit may choose the period over which the benefit is received: 1 year or 1.5 years.
+A recipient of the benefit may choose the period over which the benefit is received: 1 year or 1.5 years.
 If 1 year is chosen, the size of the benefit is 60% of the relevant income; if 1.5 years is chosen - 43.75%.
 In EUROMOD we assume that all parents choose to receive the benefit for 1.5 years.
 First, this is more widespread according to State Social Insurance Agency data, and second, cumulatively this results in a higher total benefit amount (by one month average gross earnings).
-This change affected parents of children born after October 1, 2014.
-Parents of children who were born before October 1, 2014 and were receiving the benefit at the moment this reform became effective became eligible for a transitory compensation of 100 EUR per month that was paid for children aged 1-1.5 years.